wkhere/stackless/Doc/library/bsddb.rst

    Beginning in 2.3 some Unix versions of Python may have a :mod:`bsddb185` module.
    This is present *only* to allow backwards compatibility with systems which ship with the old Berkeley DB 1.85 database library.
 The :mod:`bsddb185` module should never be used directly in new code.
+The module has been removed in Python 3.0.
+If you find you still need it look in PyPI.

 .. seealso::